signavio/tech-blog/_posts/2019-09-18-caterpillar-hyperledger.md

 Also, Hyperledger is backed by well-known industry giants like SAP and IBM, and managed by the Linux Foundation, which provides a comparably high degree of institutional trust.

 ## Getting it running
 The following instructions explain how to execute BPMN 2.0 XML diagrams on Hyperledger Fabric, using the open source tool *Caterpillar*.
-First, we need to set up the hyperledger network.
+It is also possible to compile the BMPN 2.0 XML using the [BPMN-Sol compiler](https://github.com/signavio/BPMN-Sol) and deploy to Hyperledger.
+Both the methods are provided below.

 ### Prerequisites for this demo